LuisCald/Python-Code/README.md

 10) Python_terminology.pdf is my interpretation of the objects in python plus some writing conventions.

 11) Simultaneous Equations.ipynb

-12) Stats from some appendix book.ipynb
+12) Distributions.ipynb has a myriad of distributions and shows how to plot them.

-13) Sympy - Math Latex.ipynb
+13) Sympy - Math Latex.ipynb uses a solver to find the equilibrium of a set of equations.